Talk to others with an Ostomy

 Bill

-U S Clinical Studies for TIES are scheduled for the end of 2023
+U.S. clinical studies for TIES are scheduled for the end of 2023

 Hi

-I am in Sweden and have been waiting for a catch up on non-elective surgeries to catch up to do the ties implant, to my knowledge there has been only a small amount done here in Sweden and the were removed due to complications after the surgery which had nothing directly to do with the implant, but it was removed to take away further risk to the patient.
-I've been told the implant is very fine mesh and can be easily compressed within the body so no risk to compression or bending. also the feeling you get when time to empty is that feeling you get when you have too much cake to eat.
-I've searched high and low for reviews and feedback but so far come up empty on that. i also have been told by my doctor/surgeon that everybody is different and not everyone would be suited to this implant same as how frequent you would need to empty would come down to the patient and their body's function.
+I am in Sweden and have been waiting for a catch up on non-elective surgeries to catch up to do the ties implant, to my knowledge there has been only a small amount done here in Sweden and they were removed due to complications after the surgery which had nothing directly to do with the implant, but it was removed to take away further risk to the patient.
+I've been told the implant is very fine mesh and can be easily compressed within the body so no risk to compression or bending.
+Also, the feeling you get when time to empty is that feeling you get when you have too much cake to eat.
+I've searched high and low for reviews and feedback but so far come up empty on that.
+I also have been told by my doctor/surgeon that everybody is different and not everyone would be suited to this implant same as how frequent you would need to empty would come down to the patient and their body's function.

 Reply to MrGray